JuliaLang/julia/doc/stdlib/base.rst

    Pick a random element or array of random elements from the indexable collection  ``coll`` (for example, ``1:n`` or ``['x','y','z']``).

-.. function:: rand!(coll, A)
+.. function:: rand!(r, A)

-   Populate the array A with random values drawn uniformly from the indexable collection ``coll``.
+   Populate the array A with random values drawn uniformly from the range ``r``.

 .. function:: randbool([dims...])